-Although still a relatively large ship at 2,000 passengers, Armonia is smaller than most modern big-line cruise ships and feels cozier than you'd think.
-Despite Armonia being an older ship, the decor feels comfortable; imagine a high-end chain hotel that's become pleasantly worn-in over the years.
-Although the line is sometimes criticized for having a gaudy look, Armonia's interior design is reasonably muted.
+A decently sized ship at about 2,500 passengers, MSC Armonia is smaller than most modern mega-ships and feels cozier than you'd think.
+Similarly, despite it being an older ship, the decor feels comfortable, rather than passe; imagine a high-end chain hotel that's become pleasantly worn-in over the years.

-As such, one thing that stands out on Armonia is its commitment to children.
-The ship is packed with kids' clubs that benefit from brand partnerships with companies that make and sell children's products.
-MSC has joined forces with both Chicco, the Italian baby care brand, and Lego, the well-known toy block manufacturer, to create its five separate onboard childcare centers, kids' and teen clubs.
+MSC Armonia is also a particularly kid-friendly ship, packed with kids' clubs that benefit from brand partnerships including Chicco, the Italian baby care brand, and Lego, the well-known toy block manufacturer, both of which resulted in the creation of five separate onboard child care centers, kids' and teen clubs.